zwave-js/zwave-js-ui/README.md

 ## :gift: MQTT APIs

-You have full access to all [Openzwave-Shared APIs](https://github.com/OpenZWave/node-openzwave-shared/blob/master/README-api.md) (and more) by simply using MQTT.
+You have full access to all [zwavejs APIs](https://zwave-js.github.io/node-zwave-js/#/README) (and more) by simply using MQTT.

 ### Zwave Events

 If **Send Zwave Events** flag of Gateway settings section is enabled all Zwave events are published to MQTT.
-[Here](https://github.com/OpenZWave/node-openzwave-shared/blob/master/README-events.md) you can find a list with all available events
+[Here](https://github.com/zwave-js/node-zwave-js-shared/blob/master/README-events.md) you can find a list with all available events

 Topic